DEC's Role and Responsibilities

 Why did I receive a certified public hearing notice?

 The DEC sends certified letters to everyone who owns property abutting or within 300' from the property that is the subject of an application for a land use permit.
 Therefore, you may receive a written notice but your neighbor may not.
-As a courtesy, the DEC tries to notify local civic.

 Am I required to attend the public hearing?

 No. The most effective way to make your opinion known is to attend the hearing, since the DEC Commissioners have an opportunity to ask you questions (if they need clarification) and you have the opportunity to listen to the developer's presentation.
+If you are unable to attend the hearing, you can submit comments to the DEC at 33 Andrews Parkway, Devens, MA by mail or during normal business hours (8:30AM-4:30PM Monday-Friday).

 How can I obtain a copy of a staff report on a permit application?

-Staff reports are available five days prior to the public hearing date.
+Staff reports are generally available five days prior to the public hearing date.
 Please contact the DEC office at 978-772-8831 or via email, peterlowitt@devensec.com to obtain a copy.

 When and where does the DEC hold its meetings?
 What time do the meetings begin?